 Saga Of Tanya The Evil and Banana Fish character designer Nao Ootsu is handling character design.
 Ghost In The Shell Arise animator Eiji Inomoto is the chief director of CG animation.
 Oreimo and Monogatari musical composer Satoru Kousaki is composing the music.

-A BEASTARS English dub has yet to be announced.
-It’s possible the Netflix release will use subtitles only.
+A BEASTARS English dub was announced in connection to the Netflix U.S. release.
 Here is the BEASTARS anime’s Japanese cast:

 - Chikahiro Kobayashi as Legoshi